The Third Immanuel Kant International Summer School

-Target audience: advanced bachelor students, master students, PhD students, recent postdocs (PhD awarded not before 2017).
+Target audience: advanced bachelor students, master students, PhD students, recent postdocs (with PhD received not before 2017).

 Dates: 22 – 28 July 2019

-Kant’s transcendental philosophy has often been described as a philosophy of science or, at least, as a philosophy which is most closely related to the sciences of his times – and one in which his concept of reason plays a central role.
-The 2019 summer school is devoted to Kant’s views on the meanings and roles of reason for the sciences as well as its historical impact.
-Three aspects will take centre stage: (1) the role of “constitutive” a priori knowledge for the sciences; (2) the role of “regulative” ideas of pure reason for the sciences; (3) the definition of the different sciences, and their classification by an “architectonics of reason”.
+Kant’s transcendental philosophy has often been described as a philosophy of science, or at least as a philosophy which is most closely related to the sciences of his times – and one in which his concept of reason plays a central role.
+The 2019 summer school is devoted on Kant’s views on the meanings and roles of reason for the sciences as well as its historical impact.
+Three aspects will take center stage: (1) the role of “constitutive” a priori knowledge for the sciences; (2) the role of “regulative” ideas of pure reason for the sciences; (3) the definition of the different sciences, and their classification by an “architectonics of reason”.

-The Summer School will focus on the analysis of central passages from Kant’s works, including publications on the natural and the human sciences as well as texts from his critical works.
-Furthermore, the school will also address the long-term historical impact of his philosophical thinking on the sciences.
+The summer school will focus on the analysis of central passages from Kant’s works, including publications on the natural and the human sciences as well as texts from his critical works.
+Furthermore, the school will also address the long-term historical impact of his philosophical thinking about the sciences.

-Scientific Supervisor: Prof. Dr. Thomas Sturm (Germany), ICREA Research Professor at the Universitat Autònoma de Barcelona, Spain.
+Scientific Supervisor – Prof. Dr. Thomas Sturm, ICREA research professor at the Universitat Autònoma de Barcelona

-Scientific Assistants: Dr. habil.
-Vadim A. Chaly (Russia) and Dr. Rudolf Meer (Austria), Senior Researchers at the Academia Kantiana, Immanuel Kant Baltic Federal University, Kaliningrad, Russia.
+Scientific Assistants – Dr. habil.
+Vadim A. Chaly and Dr. Rudolf Meer, Senior Researchers at the Academia Kantiana, Immanuel Kant Baltic Federal University, Kaliningrad

 Lecture 1: Beginnings in cosmology: The General Natural History and Theory of the Heavens (1755)